Who We Are

 - We believe in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His atoning death, in His bodily resurrection and His ascension to the right hand of the Father and in His personal future return to earth in power and glory to rule forever.

-- We believe the only means of being cleansed from sin is through repentance and faith in Jesus Christ.
+- We believe the only means of salvation is through repentance and faith in Jesus Christ.
 (I Peter 3:18; Titus 3:5)

 - We believe in the resurrection of both the saved and the lost: one to everlasting life and the other to eternal damnation.
 (John 5:28-29)